MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/advanced-user-notifications.md

 For more information, please see our [Enhanced User Notifications](~/ios/platform/user-notifications/enhanced-user-notifications.md) documentation.

-## The New User Notification Interface
+## The new user notification interface

 User Notifications in iOS 10 are presented with a new UI design that provides more content such as a Title, Subtitle and optional Media Attachments that can be presented on the Lock Screen, as a Banner at the top of the device or in the Notification Center.